KameeKaze/Cards-Against-Humanity/README.md

 # Cards-Against-Humanity
+#  party game for horrible people

 ## Installation
 Clone the repository
 `https://github.com/Keshoki/Cards-Against-Humanity.git`
 ### !IMPORTANT!
-You need to be the same directory with the script because of the wordlists.
+You need to be in the same directory with the script because of the wordlists.

-# Cards-Against-Humanity
-### A party game for horrible people
-To build it
-`sudo docker build -t cah .`

 ## Use With Docker
 To build it